Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Dielectric function

 where the integral is over a line $\Gamma$ parallel to the real axis contained in the upper half-plane, and we integrate using the residue theorem.
 Consider the contour $\Gamma + C$, see Figure $\eqref{fig: integrale_residui_carica_per_variazione_densita_particelle}$.
 The factor $e^{- i z t}$ ensures convergence along the semicircle.
 Applying Jordan's lemma, in the limit $R \rightarrow \infty$, the contribution is given by the poles of the integrand function in the lower half-plane, namely by the zeros of the function $\frac{1}{\epsilon_{\textbf{q}}(z)}$.
 Suppose that a zero is of the form $z_{\textbf{q}} = \Omega_{\textbf{q}} - i \gamma_{\textbf{q}}$, with $\gamma_{\textbf{q}}>0$.
 From the residue theorem, we obtain, up to constants, that the variation of particle density, following an impulsive perturbation, evolves as

 We have shown that the Fourier transform of an impulsive perturbation includes all the oscillation frequencies of the material medium, with a decay time that directly depends on the zeros of the function $\frac{1}{\epsilon_{\textbf{q}}(z)}$, and we will now calculate these frequencies.
-Following the impulsive perturbation, the particle density is given by
+We compute these frequencies semiclassically.
+After the impulsive perturbation, the particle density becomes

 where $\rho_0$ is the particle density at equilibrium and the quantity $\delta \rho(\textbf{r},t)$ measures the induced variation.
 At thermodynamic equilibrium, the density $\rho_0$ is balanced by that of the positive ions.
 The external perturbation implies electron motion, and thus charge imbalances, which in turn create an electric field that satisfies